 One of the best parts of playing a Fallout game is cruising around listening to some old-timey music.
 And while Fallout 4‘s soundtrack certainly isn’t unimpressive by any means, it could stand to feature a bit more variety when it comes to song and station selection.

-With the Full Dialogue Interface mod installed, you’ll be able to see plain and clear what your character is about to say instead of trying to guess.
+With the Full Dialogue Interface mod installed, you’ll be able to see straightforward and clear what your character is about to say instead of trying to guess.
 It’s compatible with both gamepad and keyboard and even includes a host of options for customizing how dialogue gets displayed.